 You may not feel any pain in the early stages of the infection.
 In some cases, your tooth could darken in colour which may mean that the nerve of the tooth has died or is dying.
+If the infection is left untreated it can cause severe damage.

 Anterior Tooth | S$ 685 (w/o GST) |